-Although it can be a disheartening feeling to lose a member of the squad, they can usually be easily replaced for under a 100 bucks.
-Well I can tell you this much, if I owned any of the bongs below you can guarantee I wouldn’t let anyone without bubble wrapped hands in a bouncy castle handle it.
+Although it can be a disheartening feeling to lose a member of the squad, they can usually be easily replaced for under 100 bucks.
+Well, I can tell you this much, if I owned any of the bongs below you can guarantee I wouldn’t let anyone without bubble wrapped hands in a bouncy castle handle it.
 These are 10 of the craziest and most expensive bongs in the world.

 10. ME Glass X Blitzkriega Balloon Giraffe – $7,000

 I personally love giraffes and animal-shaped balloons.
 A balloon giraffe bong is truly the next level though.
 This beautiful piece by ME Glass X Blitzkriega is one of a kind, and always sure to start a conversation.

 9. Burtoni & Euphoria “Squid Chopper” Hybrid – $7,000